yhmtmt/aws/README.md

     make "ZYNQ=y"

 And the executables built in the directory should be moved to your executable path.

+    make install "INST_DIR=/usr/local/bin"

 ## Using aws
 1. Build aws and commands.(move the executables to the executable paths)